 If approved again next year, the amendment would go to voters via referendum.

-Virginia is the only Southern state that has not enacted new abortion restrictions since the U.S. Supreme Court in 2022 overturned Roe v Wade, the landmark 1973 ruling that established a national right to abortion.
+Virginia is the only Southern state that has not enacted new abortion restrictions since the U.S. Supreme Court in 2022 overturned Roe v.
+Wade, the landmark 1973 ruling that established a national right to abortion.

-Kelsey Pritchard, spokesperson for Women Speak Out Virginia – 2025 and SBA Pro-Life America, said the groups have made abortion a central issue in key House races, reaching 150,000 voters.
+Kelsey Pritchard, a spokesperson for Women Speak Out Virginia – 2025 and SBA Pro-Life America, said the groups have made abortion a central issue in key House races, reaching 150,000 voters.

 “The stakes of Virginia’s legislative elections are high.
 Virginia already allows abortion in the sixth month of pregnancy, but that isn’t enough for Democrats, who will pass an all-trimester abortion amendment ending parental consent if they win majorities in the General Assembly,” Ms. Pritchard said.

-Republicans were in a much stronger position in 2021 after Mr. Youngkin led a GOP ticket — with Lt.
+Republicans were in a much stronger position in 2021 after Mr. Youngkin led a Republican ticket — with Lt.
 Gov. Winsome Earle-Sears and Attorney General Jason Miyares — that swept the statewide races and flipped control of the House.

 Two years later, Democrats regained control of the House.